Frequently Asked Questions

 Our classes, workshops and retreats happen either before or after our drop-in hours.
 We have a wide range of events, some of them happening every week, twice a month, monthly or quarterly.
 They may last one day or continue progressively for weeks or months.
 Some classes are drop-ins and others require pre-registration.
 You can find details about all our events on our Meetup page.

 I’ve never meditated before, I have no idea what to do.

 Don’t worry!
-Half the people who come in have never meditated before.
+About half of our visitors have never meditated before.
 We know the idea of meditation is intimidating so we do everything we can to make our space welcoming to everyone, especially to beginners.

 When I think of meditation I picture people sitting perfectly still on the floor.
 I can’t do that.
 How am I expected to sit?

 Because we don’t promote a specific type of meditation technique you’re able to sit in any way that’s comfortable for you.
 Many of our visitors sit in chairs or even lie down while they’re meditating.
 Of course there are a lot of benefits to sitting on the floor and if that’s something you’re interested in exploring we can offer individualized posture recommendations for you, specifically.

 Regardless of the posture you use, we encourage people to experiment with various technques, such as closing the eyes or keeping the eyes open, breathing through the nostrils or breathing through the mouth, resting your hands face up or face down on your thighs or having the hands or fingertips touching.
 There are subtle differences with each posture and we like guests to experience those differences for themselves.

 I’ve been practicing with a meditation group in town and I like the techniques they’ve taught me.
 Can I practice them at Mayu?
 What happens if I’m doing something different than everyone else?